gaspan/gin-postgresql-on-heroku/README.md

 ## Simple CRUD with gin-gonic

-Simple CRUD operation with gin gonic (HTTP web framework written in Go) with local slices
+CRUD operation with gin-gonic + postgresql deployed on Heroku

 - go run main.go
 - runs at port :8000